wilfz/CLCL/readme_en.txt

 	If you set the copy key as the cut key in the key settings for each window, specifying this option will prevent the characters from disappearing even if you cancel the tool.

 ■ Key settings for each window
-Select the history or registered item from the hotkey, and the paste action will automatically send the paste key to the window.
+Select the history or template item from the hotkey, and the paste action will automatically send the paste key to the window.
 By default, Ctrl + V is sent to all windows, but depending on the window, the paste key may be a different key.

 When the tool is called with a hotkey, the copy key (Ctrl + C) is sent to the window to perform the Copy -> Tool Processing -> Paste action.